michaelwinser/ssh-bastion/README.md

 ### 6. Key Management

-#### Live Updates
-The container monitors `/config/authorized_keys` for changes.
-If you update this file on the host (e.g., via TrueNAS editor or script), the changes are immediately applied to the bastion user without restarting the container.

 #### URL Synchronization
 You can automatically sync keys from a public URL (e.g., GitHub raw file, internal web server).